wmay/euc-safety/_guides/overview.md

 My approach to safety gear is to match the type of riding to the most similar activity, and adopt the gear and recommendations from that activity.
 For street riding I think the best matches are downhill longboarding and slower (often called "urban") motorcycle riding.
-At slow speeds skateboard and rollerblade gear can make more sense.
+At slow speeds skate gear can make more sense.

 Many experienced riders have also provided advice that I try to incorporate, often a result of their bad experiences.